fxfactorial/ocaml-maxminddb/README.md

-Lookups return polymorphic variants wrapping values like `bool`, `float`, `string` and `int`. install with
+Lookups return polymorphic variants wrapping values like `bool`, `float`, `string` and `int`.

+**Note** I assume you have `libmaxminddb` already installed on your system, on `OS X` this is easily done with `brew install libmaxminddb`, for other platforms checkout the installation instructions at the [libmaxminddb](https://github.com/maxmind/libmaxminddb) repo.

+Once you have the library on your machine, install the OCaml side with:

 ```shell
 opam install maxminddb
 ```

 # Code Examples

-I assume you have `libmaxminddb` already installed on your system.

 Here's a short example of what you can do with the library.